RossPaterson/advent-of-code/2018/Notes.md

 used less flexible sequence types.)
 The deque implementation ran out of stack in the interpreter, but compiling it avoided that and was fast enough for this input.

+## Day 10: The Stars Align

+This was fun.
+Simulating the motion of the points was easy enough, but the spare specification of the end condition made it interesting.
+We had to work out which part of the space to draw, and when it might contain a message.